 Students can perform the mandatory system test multiple times, however if you choose to do so it will be the last test result which is used for eligibility purposes for our post-exam withdrawal option.
 This means that if you pass and then subsequently fail a mandatory system test, you will need to pass the system test again ahead of launching your exam to be eligible.

 No. We can only track mandatory system test passes when these are performed in Exam Planner.
 To be eligible for all of our post-exam options, all mandatory system test attempts should therefore be carried out using the links within Exam Planner.

-If your exam is available during our contingency week you will only be able to withdraw your exam once the rebook contingency exam date has passed (subject to you meeting the withdrawal eligibility criteria).
+If your exam is available during our contingency timetable you will only be able to withdraw your exam once the rebook contingency exam date has passed (subject to you meeting the withdrawal eligibility criteria).
 View the timetable for information on when contingency exams are scheduled.
 The option to withdraw your exam will appear on Exam Planner following this date and be available until the exam withdrawal deadline.